easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_GUIDE.md

 1. Go to **Auth** tab
 2. Find the provider
 3. Click **"Clear"** button
-4. ✓ Removed from Q-IDE (but still active at the provider)
+4. ✓ Removed from Top Dog (but still active at the provider)

 ### 🔒 Keeping Your Keys Safe